How to make your retail shop less intimidating

 For a person of color, a plus-sized individual, someone who uses a wheelchair, or a queer-presenting shopper, seeing someone who presents similarly is immediately comforting.

-“It all starts with hiring,” says Smith, who oversaw the opening of the REI’s Washington D.C.’s flagship store.
+“It all starts with hiring,” said Smith, who oversaw the opening of the REI’s Washington D.C.’s flagship store.
 “You have to look at who your local community is and what they need for you.
 We really strive to ensure that we reflect our local population and that our staff is as diverse, if not more diverse, than it.”

 That requires not simply hiring who applies, but also reaching out to local nonprofits and BIPOC community partners and asking them to help spread the word about openings via their listservs.
 If your store is in a Latinx community, make sure you have appropriate signage and employees fluent in Spanish.